This Is the Exact Kit I Wear For Cold-Weather Runs

 I’ve run with various versions of Nike gloves for 10 years.
 I have zero complaints.
 They really have two jobs: handle sweat (your hands get way sweatier on runs than you’d think), and keep your fingers from falling off.
 Great pairs go above and beyond and offer touchscreen capability.
 This pair checks every box.

 More Swoosh.
 There are a ton of thoughtful brands out there making socks expressly for running.
 Think: Swiftwick, Bombas, good ole Smartwool.
-For whatever reason, I just really enjoy running in Nike basketball socks.
-They’re designed for quick cuts on hardwood, so preventing “hot spots” (blisters) is second nature.
-And they just pack an extra oomph on the warmth front, which I’ve come to appreciate.
+For whatever reason, I just really enjoy running in Nike socks.
+They’re designed for endless miles, so preventing “hot spots” (blisters) is second nature.
+And they just pack an extra oomph on the cushion front, which I’ve come to appreciate.
 I like wearing them at their full height and tucking them under the Vuori joggers.

 Lululemon Always in Motion Boxer Mesh 5″